zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/tabstrip.md

 ## Basic Usage

-The following example demonstrates how to define the Menu by using the TabStrip HtmlHelper.
+The following example demonstrates how to define the TabStrip by using the TabStrip HtmlHelper.

 ###### Example